Vacation Destinations in North America (10 Trendy Spots You Can’t Miss!)

 It is a land of valleys and hills, filled with fascinating rock formations with intriguing names.
 Opportunities for outdoor adventures abound, from the adrenaline rush of zip lining, rappelling, and rock climbing, to the more traditional hiking, horseback riding, and canoeing.
 It is even possible to canoe the Cache River Wetlands, designated a Wetland of International Importance, like Okefenokee Swamp.

-This is a place for quiet escapes if you want a tranquil destination in North America.
+This is a place for quiet escapes if you want a tranquil vacation destination in North America.
 Backwoods cabins featuring patio hot tubs are a favorite lodging, quaint shops and pick-your-own orchards are common.
 The Shawnee Wine Route winds through the forest, featuring 11 unique wineries, many with live entertainment on weekends.
 Those craving more excitement can drive to the rivers, for casino gambling at Cape Gerardeau or Metropolis.

 -Roxanna from Gypsy With a Day Job

 But did you know you can have the same gorgeous beaches and wild surf of Tamarindo just a few kilometers north in Nicaragua’s beach town of San Juan del Sur?

 Though its reputation is still reeling from the violent conflicts that characterized the country in the 1980s, today’s Nicaragua welcomes tourists with old colonial towns like Granada, history-rich cities like Leon, and amazing islands in the Carribean.
 The country’s attractions are largely clustered along its relatively compact western coast, meaning that Nicaragua makes a great destination for those with limited time looking to get a taste of Central America.
-And with prices often half of what you’re likely to pay exploring the more popular places to visit Costa Rica, Nicaragua is an affordable North America destination for the budget traveler looking to explore North America off the beaten path.
+And with prices often half of what you’re likely to pay exploring the more popular places to visit Costa Rica, Nicaragua is an affordable vacation destination in North America for the budget traveler looking to explore North America off the beaten path.

 Photo credit: Visit Rhode Island